vyos/vyos-documentation/docs/contributing/documentation.rst

 The documentation have 3 different types of pages, the same kind of pages must have the same structure to achieve a recognition factor.

-For all rst files must follow the same TOC Level syntax and have to start with
+All RST files must follow the same TOC Level syntax and have to start with

 .. code-block::